radixdlt/babylon-ledger-app/README.md

 Ledger Nano S/S Plus/X app for Babylon

-## WARNING!

-Do not touch `Cargo.lock` for now.
-Some dependencies must be of specified versions.

 ## Build

 Simplest way to build app is to use application builder container.
 To build container, use script provided